-To make things easier, I put together a list of travel phrases and expressions in Spanish.
+To make things easier, I put together a list of the most common phrases in Spanish.
 Please let me know if you have questions or want to know any other Mexico travel tips related to the language 😉

 Don’t go to Central Mexico cities rocking your jean shorts and a crop top.
 This applies to both men and women.
 Sorry guys, I’m not sure what men fashion is like these days, but I hope you get the point.

 Central Mexico is just one example.
-Bigger inland cities have a more conservative ways of dressing, and you should bring some jeans, medium-length dresses and other clothes that to cover your legs and shoulders to avoid strange looks and unwanted attention.
+Inland cities in Mexico like Puebla have a more conservative way of dressing, and you should bring some jeans, medium-length dresses and other clothes that to cover your legs and shoulders to avoid strange looks and unwanted attention.

 The letter M stands for “mujeres” which is women in Spanish.
 The letter C stands for “caballeros” which means gentlemen in Spanish.
-This might not be immediately obvious, but bathrooms in public places like restaurants and museums are generally well marked.
+This might not be obvious right away, but bathrooms in public places like restaurants and museums are generally well marked.

-The general rule in Mexico and you will see signs in bathrooms of many hotels is that you don’t throw any paper in a toilet.
+The general rule in Mexico is that you don’t throw any paper in a toilet.
 This is because the drainage systems in many parts of Mexico are very old and could quickly break down if they become clogged.

 Many hotels have clear signs about it, but it might not be the case everywhere you go, so keep it in mind.